Thetan-ILW/Irizz-Theme/README.md

 - It is recommended to turn off automatic updates for the base game if the Irizz Theme is working correctly to avoid potential compatibility issues.
 - Update the base game only when a new version of the Irizz Theme is available, as frequent updates can break compatibility.

+## Contributors

+- iyase - Translating to Japanese and fixing mistakes
+- floob1nk - Translating to Russian

 ## Screenshots

 ![Settings screenshot](screenshots/settings.png?raw=true)